secure-software-engineering/rose/docs/repository.md

 * `hashLength`: Number.
 The length of the hashes ROSE generates.

 * `repositoryUrl`: String.
-An http url to this repository folder.
+An http url to this repository configuration file.

-* `fileName`: String.
-The name of this configuration file.

 * `fingerprint`: String.
 A fingerprint of public key, which is used to sign the files in this repository.